Self-catering holiday cottages in and around Gloucester

 But Gloucester Cathedral is not entirely a house of the dead, there is inspirational modern stained glass in heavenly shades of blue, in a side chapel to the south of the Cathedral.
 Another modern panel reminds us that this Cathedral continues to live in the present as well as remember the past.
 A display of paintings and art work by a contemporary artist in residence adorn the walls and engage the soul as well as the body.

-An ancient 11th century Norman font is still used for baptisms.
+An ancient 11th century Norman fort is still used for baptisms.
 There are plenty of other features to satisfy the artist, architect, historian and philosopher.
 Above all, this cathedral reminds us that it is primarily a place for Christian worship.
 Do stop for a visit, even if it's the only place that you ever visit in Gloucester.

 Gloucester Docks